J&K govt inks 39 MoUs of nearly Rs 19,000 cr at realty summit | Science-Environment

 Sinha said the government has identified 6,000 acres of land for the development of projects and that it has also made rules for change of land usage of agriculture land.

-He said that the government will also offer its own land under the new industrial policy for development of projects.

-Sinha said people who own the land should have the freedom to decide how they want to use their land parcels.
+The government will also offer its own land under the new industrial policy for development of projects.
+People who own the land should have the freedom to decide how they want to use their land parcels, he noted.

-As many as 20 MOUs were signed at the summit for development of housing projects, while seven were inked for commercial, four hospitality, three infratech, three film and entertainment and two finance projects.
+As many as 20 MoUs (Memoranda of Understanding) were signed at the summit for development of housing projects, while seven were inked for commercial, four hospitality, three infratech, three film and entertainment and two finance projects.

-The real estate companies that signed MoUs include Signature Global, Samyak Group, Raunak Group, Hiranandani Constructions and NBCC for housing projects.
-Chalet Hotels signed MoU for hospitality.

-Raheja Developers, Goel Ganga, GHP Group and Shree Naman Group signed initial pacts for housing projects.

 ALSO READ